TerjeUrnes/ImageViewer-js/README.md

 Simple fullscreen image viewer.
 In pure vanilla JavaScript with no dependencies.
+It finds the images on the page.
+Ether all images or only those that is marked.
 # Image Viewer JS

 ![Screenshot](webpage/screenshots/imageviewer01.png)

 ## How to use

 Just include the file [imageviewer.js](./imageviewer.js) and make a instance of the class `ImageViewer`.
-The instance finds the images on the page.
-Ether all images or only those that is marked.
+And include the icons folder or use your own icons, see under customization possibilities.

 ```javascript
 new ImageViewer();